DeMarkAnalytics/selenium-cucumber-ts/docs/pageAssertions.md

 ## Steps For Asserting Element Visibility

-To assert that element is present use any of the following steps :
+### To assert that element is present use any of the following steps

 ```cucumber
  Then element having (id,name,class,xpath,css) "*" should be present
 ```

-To assert that element is not present use any of the following steps:
+### To assert that element is not present use any of the following steps

 ```cucumber
  Then element having (id,name,class,xpath,css) "*" should not be present